M-CreativeLab/jsar-runtime/docs/changelogs/alpha.md

 - Fixed issues with `CSSStyleDeclaration` caching to ensure seamless style updates.
 - Resolved memory leaks in image decoding processes.
 - Addressed rendering bugs for logical dimensions in `WebContent`.
+- Fixed service memory leaks in destroying content processes.
+- Added maximum size for the image and texture at client-side and server-side to prevent out of memory issues.
+- Fixed the resource caching issues, now the caching follows the standard HTTP caching rules.

 ## v0.7.1